Half-Life: Alyx: Release

 When asked about plans for future Half-Life games, the designer David Speyrer said Valve was willing but were waiting for the reaction to Alyx.
 According to Walker, "We absolutely see Half-Life: Alyx as our return to this world, not the end of it."

+Mods

-Mod support tools for the Source 2 engine and Steam Workshop support for Half-Life: Alyx were released on May 15, 2020.
-Valve announced plans to release a new Hammer level editor for Source 2.
-They planned to release a partial Source 2 software development kit for the updated features at a later date, with the focus at launch on shipping and supporting Alyx.
+Mod tools for the Source 2 engine and Steam Workshop support for Half-Life: Alyx were released on May 15, 2020.
+Valve announced plans to release a new Hammer level editor for Source 2, and planned to release a partial Source 2 software development kit for the updated features later, with the focus at launch on shipping and supporting Alyx.

+In March 2023, fans released the "NoVR" mod, which allows players to play through the game without a VR headset.
+This also allows Alyx to run on less powerful devices, such as the Steam Deck.
+Reviewers found the mod removed the game's immediacy and that mouse-and-keyboard controls could not replicate the dexterity of VR controllers.